 Since its founding in 1957, the Guangzhou Symphony Orchestra (GSO) has developed into one of China’s most prestigious orchestras in its breadth of organization and standard in performance.
 It is the first and only Chinese symphony orchestra to have toured and performed on five continents.
 The GSO is also one of the very first orchestras in China to institute a professional concert season.
-2016/2017 season marks the GSO’s twentieth season.

 Maestro Long Yu, the current music director since 2003, is a preeminent Chinese conductor with international renown.
 Long Yu also serves as Artistic Director and Chief Conductor of the China Philharmonic Orchestra, Music Director of the Shanghai Symphony Orchestra, and Co-Director of the Music in the Summer Air Festival (MISA) in Shanghai.
 He also founded the Beijing Music Festival in 1998 where he served as Artistic Director for 20 years.

 In July 1997, the GSO marked an important milestone, having restructured its organization.
-Beginning in May 1998, the orchestra introduced a full “music season”.
+Beginning in May 1998, the orchestra introduced a full “music season.”
 In October that year, the orchestra received rave reviews and was lauded as a “shining star” at the inaugural Beijing Music Festival for its performance in the opera La Bohème.
 “It is heartening to see the GSO’s meteoric rise as an artistic force in southern China, joining the ranks of other distinguished orchestras in the country’s mainstream,” one Beijing critic reported.
 For a number of years, the GSO returned annually to the Beijing Music Festival.

 The GSO has sustained long-term relationships with numerous renowned musicians at home and abroad, establishing a wide international network and enjoying a high reputation among the world’s music circles.
 In past seasons, the GSO has regularly invited the most accomplished conductors, soloists and singers to collaborate in repertoire ranging from Baroque to modern, not only broadening its appeal to the audience but also creating valuable training opportunities for the orchestra’s musicians to improve their craft.
 “It was the best sound I ever heard from among Chinese orchestras,” the famous Polish composer Mr. Krzysztof Penderecki remarked after attending a GSO concert.
 In 2004, IMG Artists became the GSO’s international touring presenter, bringing the orchestra and its reputation to even farther shores.

-Beginning in 2000, the GSO was sent on tour numerous times by the Ministry of Culture and the Guangdong Provincial Government, visiting Austria, Germany, France, the Netherlands, Luxembourg, Egypt, Australia, New Zealand, America, Belgium, Italy, Switzerland, Liechtenstein, Japan, South Korea, Thailand and Singapore, among others.
-The GSO has graced the stages of the Goldenensaal of Vienna’s Musikverein, Théâtre des Champs-Élysées in Paris, Amsterdam’s Concertgebouw, Cairo Opera House, Sydney Opera House, New York’s Carnegie Hall, Boston’s Symphony Hall, Kennedy Center in Washington, Berlin Konzerthaus, Teatro La Fenice in Venice, Teatro Verdi in Florence, Lucerne Culture and Convention Centre, Tokyo Opera City Concert Hall, Singapore’s Esplanade-Theaters on the Bay, the Tonhalle Zürich and Geneva Victoria Hall, among other world-famous venues.
+Beginning in 2000, the GSO was sent on tour numerous times by the Ministry of Culture and the Guangdong Provincial Government, visiting Austria, Germany, France, the Netherlands, Luxembourg, Egypt, Australia, New Zealand, America, Belgium, Italy, Switzerland, Liechtenstein, Japan, South Korea, Thailand, and Singapore, among others.
+The GSO has graced the stages of the Goldenensaal of Vienna’s Musikverein, Théâtre des Champs-Élysées in Paris, Amsterdam’s Concertgebouw, Cairo Opera House, Sydney Opera House, New York’s Carnegie Hall, Boston’s Symphony Hall, Kennedy Center in Washington, Berlin Konzerthaus, Teatro La Fenice in Venice, Teatro Verdi in Florence, Lucerne Culture and Convention Centre, Tokyo Opera City Concert Hall, Singapore’s Esplanade-Theaters on the Bay, the Tonhalle Zürich, and Geneva Victoria Hall, among other world-famous venues.
 In 2006, the GSO was invited to perform in both the opening and closing ceremonies of the 15th Asian Games in Doha, Qatar.
 The orchestra has also appeared more than 20 times at the Hong Kong Arts Festival, Macao Arts Festival and Macao International Music Festival.
 In October 2012, the GSO made its Taiwan debut during the Guangdong City Cultural Week of the Cross-Strait City Arts Festival with concerts in Taipei’s National Theater and Concert Hall and the Taichung Chung Hsing Hall.
 In September 2014, on the occasion of NSW-Guangdong Sister-State 35th Anniversary, the GSO performed two concerts in Sydney City Recital Hall Angel Place and Canberra Llewellyn Hall.
 In January 2015, the GSO made its fifth Europe tour and performed successful concerts in Zurich, Geneva, Bern and St. Gallen.
 Not only does the orchestra fulfill its role as cultural ambassador abroad, but it also promotes meaningful exchange within the Pearl River Delta region as well as across the Taiwan Straits.

 The GSO has also diversified its mission and programs in the past decade.
 Between 2005 and 2007, the orchestra organized the Canton International Summer Music Academy with Maestro Charles Dutoit as music director, inviting such distinguished artists as Martha Argerich, Gary Graffman and Claus Peter Flor as well as more than twenty principals from world-renowned orchestras as tutors, attracting young musicians from all over Asia.
 The GSO hosted the Canton Asian Music Festival, held at the Xinghai Concert Hall, in November 2010 on the occasion of the 16th Asian Games.
 The 13-day festival featured six of the best Asian orchestras and 17 distinguished Asian musicians including Yo-Yo Ma, Lang Lang, Myung-Whun Chung, Tan Dun, Cho-Liang Lin, Midori, Wang Jian and Sarah Chang with a total in 10 concerts.